KonnorRogers/focus-hunter/README.md

 ## A note on iframes

-While the focus trap can get to an `<iframe>` it cannot find elements within a cross origin iframe so they are excluding from the focus trap.
+While the focus trap can get to an `<iframe>` it cannot find elements within a cross origin iframe so they are excluded from the focus trap.

 ## Differences from Shoelace

 This library is largely me experimenting with generators.
-To note here are some differences so far beyond internals:
+Beyond internal implementation details, here are some differences:

 ```diff
 - // Elements with aria-disabled are not tabbable